7 incredible sleepover ideas for the best night ever

 Whoever said a sleepover had to happen at home?
 Hosting a sleepover somewhere other than the living room will win you some parenting points.
 If you live in the North, did you know that Blackpool Tower – located in everyone’s favourite seaside town – offers sleepover packages?
 There are countless things to do in Blackpool so you can make a full day of it – perfect for someone’s birthday or a big celebration.

 Rain or shine, this idea will go down a treat.
-Turn up the volume, create a mini stage and dance floor and let them rock out to their heart’s content.
-Put them in the spotlight themselves by getting a karaoke machine to let them belt out their favourites for all their friends.
-When the sun goes down, crack open the glow sticks and recreate that festival fever.
-Don’t forget to serve up burgers, hot dogs and plenty of goodies.
+Turn up the volume, create a mini stage and dance floor, and let them rock out to their heart’s content.
+Put them in the spotlight by getting a karaoke machine to let them belt out their favourites for all their friends.
+When the sun goes down, and they’re all tired, show them a film.
+Put on a good scary movie and let them stew in it.
+You could find plenty of good horror movies to keep everyone awake from websites like Hell Horror (hellhorror.com) and others like it.
+Don’t forget to serve up burgers, hot dogs, and plenty of goodies to keep their energy up.

 - Treasure hunt